Pečice (Příbram District): Etymology

 The name is derived from the personal name Pecka.
-The original name of the village was Pecčice, meaning "village of Pecka's people".
+The original name of the village was Pecčice, meaning "the village of Pecka's people".

 Geography

 Pečice is located about 11 km southeast of Příbram and 51 km southwest of Prague.
 It lies in the Benešov Uplands.
 The highest point is at 588 m above sea level.
-The Lišovický Brook flows through the municipality.
-It supplies two ponds in the area.
+The brook Lišovický potok flows through the municipality.
+It supplies two fishponds in the area.

 History

 The first written mention of Pečice is in a deed of King John of Bohemia from 1336.
 In the 17th century, it belonged to the Milín estate, then in the 18th century, it was part of the Karlštejn estate.
 The independent municipality was established in 1864.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The landmark of Chraštice is the Church of Saint Lawrence.
+The main landmark of Chraštice is the Church of Saint Lawrence.
 It is an early Gothic church from the mid-13th century.